UEFA Euro 2012: Merchandise and mascots

 UEFA signed a worldwide licensing agreement with Warner Brothers Consumer Products to help promote the tournament.
 The agreement involved licensing to third parties for a variety of other merchandising items.

-Also designed by Warner Bros. were the official tournament mascots, "Slavek and Slavko", twins that wore the national colours of the two host nations.
+Also designed by Warner Bros. were the official tournament mascots, Slavek (Sławek) and Slavko (Славко), twins that wore the national colours of the two host nations.
 The mascots were unveiled in December 2010, and named following an online poll.

 Video game

 The UEFA Euro 2012 video game was released by EA Sports as a downloadable expansion pack for FIFA 12.

 Sponsorship

 UEFA announced ten global sponsors and, for both Poland and Ukraine, three national sponsors as shown below.
 These sponsorships together with the broadcasting revenues were estimated to earn UEFA at least US$1.6 billion.